 It makes me think really hard about what 'realism' means in simulationy sorts of games, and I'd be interested if anyone wants to chime in on what any of what I'm going to say connects with the game-crit literature has already said in any interesting way.
 I assume it's said lots of things on the topic --- I'm largely naive of it and just talkin' out of my butt here.

 The main comparisons I tend to keep thinking about are to minecraft, which I've played plenty, and dwarf fortress, of which I know a little second-hand.
 One thing about minecraft that is charmingly wonky is that if you want villagers to breed, obviously what you need to do is build doors with dirt on top of them --- because the game engine tries to achieve homeostasis between the population of a village, and the size of the village in terms of number of buildings.
-And clearly what a 'building' is a thing with a door and a ceiling, so the primal urges of villagers get riled up when the doors-with-minimum-viable-ceiling-lumps-to-villager ratio gets high enough.
+And clearly what a 'building' is a thing with a door and a ceiling, so the primal urges of villagers get riled up when the doors-with-minimum-viable-ceiling-lumps-t

 This is not... "realistic".
 This is not how actual humans who live in villages --- which at some level of abstraction appears to be how we're meant to read these ambling rectangular cuboids --- behave.
 But it's a mechanism which interacts with a bunch of other game mechanisms that add up to a "realistically complex" or at least sufficiently complex, fun game.